bain3/pronotepy/docs/source/api/data.rst

 Data classes
 ============
-This section documents all data classes / models that pronotepy receives from pronotepy.
-It also includes a :class:`.Util` class.
+This section documents all data classes / models that pronotepy receives from PRONOTE.
+It also includes a useful :class:`.Util` class.

 ------------------------------------------------------------------------